Common crimes

 You’ll have a good defence to an assault charge if you were defending yourself or someone else.
 However, the amount of force you use has to be reasonable, given what you believed the situation to be.

-So even if you were mistaken about the situation – for example, about whether the other person was going to attack you – you may still be able to claim self-defence.
+So even if you were mistaken about the situation (for example, about whether the other person was going to attack you), you may still be able to claim self-defence.
 What’s important is whether it was an honest belief, not whether your belief was objectively correct.

-But if your belief was mistaken, the force you used must still be reasonable when measured against your mistaken view of the situation.
+But even if your belief was mistaken, the force you used must still be reasonable when measured against your mistaken view of the situation.

-Cases: (1989) 4 CRNZ 674 (CA); (2003) 20 CRNZ 319 (CA)
+Cases: (1989) 4 CRNZ 674 (CA) (2003) 20 CRNZ 319 (CA)

 You don’t have to be reacting to an attack that’s already taken place – you can use force to prevent an attack that has been threatened and you believe is about to happen.
 In other words, you can use pre-emptive force.